-Provide arguments of how it can be passed into law on one side, while on the other side provide arguments for why it will not be passed into law.
+Provide arguments of how a national emission reduction policy, such as carbon cap and trade, can be passed into law on one side, while on the other side provide arguments for why it will not be passed into law.
 You can base your arguments on the actions and thoughts of the president and lawmakers.
-You can consider different time frames ... will it pass before the end of President Obama's term or perhaps after Obama is out of office?
-Here you can look at Democrats and Republicans (both party platform and powerful individuals) and how things do or do not get done in Washington with regard to the possibility of carbon cap and trade legislation becoming law. \backslash
+You can consider different time frames ... can President Obama initiate such action before the end of his term?
+Will it pass if Hillary Clinton is elected?
+Will it pass if Donald Trump is elected?
+Here you can look at Democrats and Republicans (both party platform and powerful individuals) and how things do or do not get done in Washington with regard to the possibility of carbon cap and trade legislation becoming law.

-Another question to consider is "will an agency like the EPA act independently of congress and enact legislation to force emission reductions?"
+A related question to consider is "Will an agency like the EPA act independently of congress and enact legislation to force emission reductions?"
 If the EPA does take this action, another interesting topic would be to consider whether or not it would stand up to a supreme court challenge.

-5. Should a national emissions control policy, such as carbon cap and trade, be implemented based on the science or our current understanding of the possibility that human emissions of carbon dioxide have caused or may cause significant and catastrophic climate change?
+7. Should a national emissions control policy, such as carbon cap and trade, be implemented based on the science or our current understanding of the possibility that human emissions of carbon dioxide have caused or may cause significant and catastrophic climate change?

 Example arguments against.
 There is so much that we do not understand about the Earth's climate and possible human caused climate change due to adding carbon dioxide that we should not act now.
 We should wait until we know for sure that our actions are causing or will cause future environmental disasters.
-The Earth's surface temperature has always gone through natural cycles of warm and cold periods, which can be provided as evidence that current changes in temperature (with increased CO_2 in the atmosphere) look just like past natural changes in temperature and thus increased CO_2 is not responsible for recent climate changes.
+The Earth's surface temperature has always gone through natural cycles of warm and cold periods, which can be provided as evidence that current changes in temperature (with increased CO2 in the atmosphere) look just like past natural changes in temperature and thus increased CO2 is not responsible for recent climate changes.
+While most climate models predict significant climate changes with increasing greenhouse gases, many argue that the models are unreliable for predicting future climate change and should not be used as a basis for making policy decisions about greenhouse gas emissions.

 Example arguments for.
 We know enough now that action is immediately necessary.
 Or one can argue that since there is much we do not understand, why take the risk of continuing to add more carbon dioxide?
 Climate models indicate the climate is very sensitive to carbon dioxide increases.
-The recent warming looks different than past temperature changes.
+Some argue that the recent warming period looks different than past natural warming periods in Earth's history.